7 Questions Merchants Need To Ask Themselves

 In the midst of all the marketing campaign planning and strategizing, ensure your web infrastructure and hosting plans are ready for the uptick in volume.

-- Ensure your pages are loading fast.
+Ensure your pages are loading fast.
 When customers aren’t willing to wait more than 3 seconds for pages to load, speed is critical.
-Optimise product images, minimize unnecessary redirects or third-party scripts to ensure your site is as speedy as it can be.
+Optimize product images, minimize unnecessary redirects or third-party scripts to ensure your site is as speedy as it can be.

 5. Have you assessed your mobile customer experience?